-- Support the Manchester Local Care Organisation (MLCO) to deliver community services focused on the prevention of ill health, achieving co-benefits and a shared responsibility for health and wellbeing. - Establish a Healthy Estate with a greater focus on improving the environmental determinants of health such as food, active travel, green space, air quality and biodiversity.
+- Support Manchester and Trafford Local Care Organisations to deliver community services focused on the prevention of ill health, achieving co-benefits and a shared responsibility for health and wellbeing. - Establish a Healthy Estate with a greater focus on improving the environmental determinants of health such as food, active travel, green space, air quality and biodiversity.

-- Develop and deliver a sustainable procurement strategy, led by a nominated Sustainable Procurement Lead. - Develop a Sustainability Impact Assessment for Business Cases.
+- Develop and deliver a sustainable procurement strategy, led by a nominated Sustainable Procurement Lead. - Develop a Sustainability Impact Assessment for Business Cases. - Work together with our community services and the Greater Manchester Health and Social Care Partnership (GMHSCP) to embed sustainability beyond the boundaries of our hospitals.

-- Inform sector sustainability guidance and policy, learn from best - thus contributing to the local economy and improving local population health.
+- Contribute to and deliver against key local environmental strategies. - Inform sector sustainability guidance and policy, learn from best practice and share progress within the healthcare sector and beyond. - Play an active role as an Anchor Institution, creating opportunities for local communities such as work experience and access to employment, thus contributing to the local economy and improving local population health.